makemyA/WebSite-widget-Booking/README.md

 Once the concept is born, I had to choice tools to make the website and the plugin alive.
 I had already some experiences of building things with JS framework like VueJs or ReactJs but i needed a way to build good SEO and loading perfomance.

-After some research, I decide to apply the JAM stack architecture approach with the use of **Gatsby** as site generator and **netlify** as headless CMS.
+After some research, I decide to apply the JAM stack architecture with the use of **Gatsby** as site generator and **netlify** as headless CMS.

 The benefits of this stack are :